mohammad1997izadi/recognizing-number-showed-by-fingers/README.md

-# recognizing-number-showed-by-fingers
-recognize number showed by fingers using deep learning pytorch (CNN model). i used 3 kind of model: one overfited, another one underfitted and the optimal modal between them, i also used different learning rates and batch sizes and i have reported the results of them. i used to show different kind of models and their results. it also has some problems, i would be happy if you guys help to fix them
+Recognizing Numbers Shown by Fingers
+This project uses deep learning with PyTorch to recognize numbers displayed by fingers using a Convolutional Neural Network (CNN) model.
+Three types of models were developed and compared: an overfitted model, an underfitted model, and an optimally trained model.
+Various learning rates and batch sizes were experimented with, and the results have been documented.

+The goal is to demonstrate the effects of different model configurations and hyperparameters on performance.
+The project still has some challenges, and I welcome any contributions or suggestions to help improve it.